John-Kostick/vzome-sharing/_posts/2023-01-15-Truncated-Icosahedron-Tensegrity-10-19-23.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2023/01/15/10-19-23-Truncated-Icosahedron-Tensegrity/>)

 {% endcomment %}
 This is a model of a [Tensegrity](https://en.wikipedia.org/wiki/Tensegrity) construction.
-The ends of compression elements, colored charcoal grey, inbtersect the vertices of a Truncated Icosahedron.
+The ends of compression elements, colored charcoal grey, intersect the vertices of a Truncated Icosahedron.
 Tension elements are shown colored purple and blue.

 A 3D design created in vZome.
 Use your mouse or touch to interact.